psolsfer/Cookiecutter-PyPackage-Poet/docs/tutorial.md

 Log into your account at [Read the Docs].
 If you don't have one, create one and log into it.

 If you are not at your dashboard, choose the pull-down next to your username in the upper right, and select "My Projects".
-Choose the button to Import the repository and follow the directions.
+Choose the button to import the repository and follow the directions.

 Now your documentation will get rebuilt when you make documentation changes to your package.